-- Over 700,000 Participants have completed their Award in Australia within the past 50 years.
+- Over 775,000 Participants have participated in the Award in Australia

-- Supported by a network of 70,000+ adult volunteers acting as Award leaders, Assessors and Supervisors
+- Supported by a network of 60,000+ adult volunteers acting as Award Leaders, Assessors and Supervisors

-- Approximately 200,000 volunteer service hours pa by Award participants
+- Approximately 500,000 volunteer service hours pa by Award participants and adult volunteers

-- The Duke of Ed operates in over 1,100 schools, youth organisations, community groups, correctional services, employers and Government departments.
+- The Award in Australia operates in over 1,200 schools, youth organisations, community groups, correctional services, employers and Government departments.

-- The Duke of Ed has minimal infrastructure of its own – it is used by established organisations such as schools, universities and community organisations to extend their programs and provide recognition for the activities that their youth undertake.
+- The Award has minimal infrastructure of its own – it is used by established organisations such as schools, universities and community organisations to extend their programs and provide recognition for the activities that their youth undertake

-- Increase participation of young people in the Award in Australia;
+- Increased participation of young people in the Award in Australia;

 - Ensure our program is of the highest quality and is delivered effectively;

 - To promote equity and ensure that all young people, regardless of their circumstance, have easy access to the Award program;